 Greetings!
-I’m a 26-year-old radio engineer, amateur radio operator, and freelance web developer in Fargo, ND.
+I’m a 27-year-old radio enginee and amateur radio operator in Fargo, ND.
 I hold SBE Certified Broadcast Techologist (CBT) and Certified Broadcast Networking Technologist (CBNT) certifications, as well as an Extra class Amateur Radio license (as KDØTGA).

 I currently work for Radio FM Media in Fargo where I’m the Assistant Engineer for their 6 radio stations (4 FM’s and 2 AM’s).
 Needless to say, there’s never a dull moment!

 Growing up, my Grandpa was a radio engineer for a group of stations in Minot, ND for many years.
 So when I would visit in the summer, he would take me around with him on some of his weekend stops.
 I saw my first radio studio when I was 6.
 I saw my first transmitter site when I was 9.

 Fast forward about 10 years to my first year of college at NDSU.
 In February 2009, a friend of mine asked if I wanted to co-host a radio show on the school’s college radio station, KNDS.
 I was reluctant at first, but it would turn out to be the best thing I ever did.

 After doing that radio show for a few months, I was asked to be the summer intern for KPFX-FM, 107.9 The FOX.
 That 3 month summer internship turned into a 9 month internship.
 And once they found I had web design and IT skills, that internship turned into a part time job.

 To keep this short and sweet… I would later add to website and engineering duties to my plate at KNDS.
 In my time there, I rebuilt both the production room and the on-air studio (more on that studio here), as well as clean up their streaming system.